na-na-hi/renget/archive/tmd2many_characters_cubone.md

 ***

-->Cubone is a strange member of some sort of nomadic tribe.
-He seems to speak in an archaic fashion, and often cites some manner of koan or saying when addressing others.
-The group met him travelling alongside a strange Salandit, on the hunt for some manner of old cultural artifact.
-Though he typically delivers things stone-faced and monotonously, he seems quite easy to annoy.
-From what little can be discerned, he's an oddball even among his fellow tribe members and associates.
-Unusually, Cubone doesn't seem to carry the bone club typical of his species.<-
+->Cubone is a strange member of the Marrow Tribe, a small, nomadic tribe that has most recently taken residence east of Baram Town.
+He seems to speak in an archaic fashion, and does his best to remain unfailingly polite, though he occasionally slips into poetics.
+While stoic and uptight, he has somewhat of a temper easily activated by being patronized, and he seems to be atypically archaic even among the relatively self-contained residents of his tribe.
+He initially travelled alongside a Salandit who researches forgotten and lost history-particularly the history involving four Ruinous Pokemon from long ago.<-

 ***